This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Predicting Late Frost Events

-- Dew point measurements for freeze predictions
+- Dew point readings that predict freeze formation timing

 Emergency Protection Measures